shimiguri/shellcode_injection/README.md

 Most of my programs have to do with C, python or assembly so I highly recommend you learn those if you are confused.
 (Please also recognize that I am still very much an amature learning from those better then me)

 **(🧡) That being said, if you notice something poorly done (probably hard not to) please go ahead and contact me or issue a request.
 I have a lot to learn!**

+P.S:<br>
+  If anything you find on this git profile helps you or shows you something you werent aware of, you can let me know on discord!